-This document is to advise and guide property owners and/or their contractors who perform the work of the requirements regarding permitting, design, installation, and inspection of a residential connection to the Lakeway Municipal Utility District (LMUD) reuse water distribution system (“reuse system”).
+This document is to advise and guide property owners and/or their contractors who perform the work of the requirements regarding permitting, design, installation, and inspection of a residential connection for irrigation purposes to the Lakeway Municipal Utility District (LMUD) recycled water supply using the reuse water distribution system.
 Once installed, these systems shall be regarded as a part of the residence’s plumbing system.
-As with water supply, LMUD’s responsibility is the main distribution system and stops at the reuse water meter.
+As with potable water supply, LMUD’s responsibility is the main distribution system and stops at the reuse water meter.

 Type 1 Reclaimed Water

 Municipal reclaimed water is treated water that is primarily derived from permitted wastewater treatment plants.
 These plants primarily treat human waste and wastewater from activities involving personal hygiene and food preparation.
 These wastes are then treated to the extent at which they are safe and suitable for reuse as reclaimed water.
 Reuse of untreated wastewater is prohibited.